Coronavirus/COVID-19 Information - Financial Regulation

 Use this time to communicate with your landlord, mortgage company, sales finance company, or other creditors to work out new payment plans.
 Homeowners (including some residential landlords) may also qualify for additional mortgage relief.
 Check the website for Maryland Unites: Responding to the COVID-19 Pandemic and our Nonprofit and Government Resources page to learn more about state and federal assistance programs, including small business support.

 What should I do if I can no longer afford my mortgage, auto loan, student loan, or other debt obligation?

 If you are having trouble making a loan or debt payment because of COVID-19 related circumstances, notify your lender, loan servicing company, or creditor as soon as possible to discuss your options.

-Be aware that many of these businesses are operating on reduced capacity, following COVID-19 emergency procedures in order to comply with states’ directives enforcing social distancing.
+Be aware that many of these businesses are operating on reduced capacity, following COVID-19 emergency procedures in order to comply with states’ directives enforcing public health restrictions.
 Please be patient and have your relevant documentation ready before you call, including your most recent loan statement and the amount of your reduced income or unemployment benefits.

 - For businesses such as mortgage companies, student loan servicers, collection agencies, consumer lenders or sales finance companies, see your monthly statement to find the appropriate contact information.

 - For bank information, see the Maryland Bankers Association’s coronavirus-related resource page.